robmasocco/AOS-TAG/ideas.md

     - If key is not *IPC_PRIVATE*:
         - Acquire the tree rw_sem as writer.
         - Look for the key in the tree, exit if found.
 Note that doing things like this is the only way to prevent adding multiple instances of the same key.
-    - Acquire bitmask spinlock (allowing IRQs).
+    - Acquire bitmask spinlock.
     - Linearly scan the bitmask to find a free entry in the array, then add it to the set and save the index.
-    - Release bitmask spinlock (as above).
+    - Release bitmask spinlock.
     - Allocate and accordingly initialize a new instance struct.
     - Acquire both instance rw_sems as writer (interruptible).
     - Set the instance struct pointer to the new struct's address.